TrevorDArcyEvans/GraphML/README.md

 Future work will change to a database-per-client type of isolation which is better suited to high security environments.
 This will make validators and filters redundnant as all calls are guaranteed to come from the same organisation.
+In turn, this will make the Organisation entity redundant.

 </details>